andrewdaoust/cka-prep/docs/fundamentals/chapter06.md

 ### Deploying an application

 Using `kubectl create` we can quickly deploy an application to the cluster.
 We have looked at the Pods created running the application `nginx`.
-If we look closer though, we will see a Deployment was created, whcih manages RepliceSets, which in turn control the Pod.
+If we look closer though, we will see a Deployment was created, which manages ReplicaSets, which in turn control the Pod.

 #### Deployment